-12 Includes all Afghan National Defence and Security Forces; an umbrella term that includes ANBP, ALP, ANA, AAF, ANCOP, ANP, the Afghan Special Forces, and the National Directorate of Security.
+12 Includes all Afghan National Defence and Security Forces; an umbrella term that includes ANBP, ALP, ANA, AAF, ANCOP, ANP, Afghan Special Forces, and the National Directorate of Security.
+See Glossary for definitions of all included forces.

 13 Between 1 January and 31 December 2017, 445,335 people fled their homes due to conflict in Afghanistan.
 Source: Afghanistan: OCHA Weekly Field Report (25 - 31 December 2017).